 They’re easily recognizable by their beautifully distinctive coloration.
 Fig beetles are metallic dark green on top with a tan-colored band edging their forewings (known as elytra), and have iridescent green legs and undersides.

 Fig beetles have one generation per year, though they can remain in the soil for up to two years.
 The larvae emerge from the eggs in fall and overwinter in mulch, compost, manure, or any decaying pile of organic materials.

-Fig beetles are most active in the middle of the day, and you’ll usually hear them coming before you can see them.
+Fig beetles are most active in the middle of the day, and you’ll usually hear them coming (or, more like dive bombing!) before you can see them.

-These sounds come from their partially closed elytra, which make them notoriously slow and drunk-like as they navigate the air.
+Contrary to popular belief, figeater beetles are not blind.
+Due to the way they function, their partially open elytra makes them notoriously slow and drunk-like as they navigate the air.
 It’s not uncommon to see fig beetles crashing into walls, trees, and even humans when they fly!

-Fig beetles are found in the southwestern United States from California to Texas.
-They’re often confused with Japanese beetles (Popillia japonica) and green June beetles (Cotinis nitida, also known as June bugs), which look similar but are slightly smaller, have a browner, more coppery appearance, and are found in the southern and eastern United States from Texas to New York.
+While they may look similar, Japanese beetles and June beetles are slightly smaller, have a browner, more coppery appearance, and are only found in the southern and eastern United States from Texas to New York.